Clunes (Vic.)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Clunes has six active public transport stops, offering a mix of train and bus services.
-These stops are served by three different routes, collectively offering 44 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 1191 meters from the nearest stop.
+Clunes has six active public transport stops offering a mix of train services.
+These are served by three routes, collectively offering 44 weekly passenger trips.
+Transport accessibility is limited, with residents typically located 1191 meters from the nearest stop.
+Most residents commute outward, primarily using cars (93%), with 5% walking.
+On average, there are 1.6 vehicles per dwelling.
+According to the 2021 Census, 20.1% of residents work from home, which may be influenced by COVID-19 conditions.

 Service frequency averages six trips per day across all routes, equating to approximately seven weekly trips per individual stop.